Outline of marketing

 Marketing refers to the social and managerial processes by which products, services, and value are exchanged in order to fulfill individuals' or groups' needs and wants.
 These processes include, but are not limited to, advertising, promotion, distribution, and product management.
 The following outline provides an overview and topical guide to the subject:

-Core concepts in marketing

-Marketers may sell goods or services directly to consumers, known as business to customer (B2C marketing); commercial organizations (known as business to business marketing or B2B), to the government; to not-for-profit organization (NFP) or some combination of any of these.
+Marketers may sell goods or services directly to consumers, known as business to customer (B2C marketing), commercial organizations (known as business to business marketing or B2B), the government, not-for-profit organizations (NFP) or some combination of any of these.

 Actors and relationships

 At the center of the marketing framework lies the relationship between the consumer and the organization with the implication that marketers must manage the way the organization presents its public face.

-The consumer: Typically, the consumer refers to the end-user - but this may be an individual or group such as a household, family unit or organization.
-In addition, marketers may need to consider the roles of influencers such as Opinion leaders who increasingly use means such as social media to develop customer to customer networks of influence.
+Consumer: Typically, the consumer refers to the end-user, but this may be an individual or group such as a household, family unit or organization.
+In addition, marketers may need to consider the roles of influencers such as opinion leaders who increasingly use means such as social media to develop customer to customer networks of influence.